Sutto/rocket_pants/README.md

-# Rocket Pants!
+# RocketPants!

 First thing's first, you're probably asking yourself - "Why the ridiculous name?".
-It's simple, really - Rocket Pants is memorable, and sounds completely bad ass.
-Everything a library needs.
+It's simple, really - RocketPants is memorable, and sounds completely bad ass. - everything a library needs.

-At it's core, RocketPants is a set of tools (built around existing toolsets such as ActionPack) to make it easier to build well-designed API's in Ruby and, more importantly, along side Rails.
+At its core, RocketPants is a set of tools (built around existing toolsets such as ActionPack) to make it easier to build well-designed APIs in Ruby and more importantly, along side Rails.
 You can think of it like [Grape](https://github.com/intridea/grape), a fantastic library which RocketPants was original inspired by but with deeper Rails and ActionPack integration.

 ## Key Features

-Why use Rocket Pants over alternatives like Grape or normal Rails?
+Why use RocketPants over alternatives like Grape or normal Rails?
 The reasons we built it come down to a couple of simple things:

 1. **It's opinionated** (like Grape) - In this case, we dictate a certain JSON structure we've found nice to work with (after having worked with and investigated a large number of other apis), it makes it simple to add metadata along side requests and the like.
-2. **Simple and Often Automatic Response Metadata** - Rocket Pants automatically takes care of sending metadata about paginated responses and arrays where possible.
-This means as a user, you only need to worry about writing `expose object_or_presenter` in your controller and Rocket Pants will do it's best to send as much information back to the user.
+2. **Simple and Often Automatic Response Metadata** - RocketPants automatically takes care of sending metadata about paginated responses and arrays where possible.
+This means as a user, you only need to worry about writing `expose object_or_presenter` in your controller and RocketPants will do it's best to send as much information back to the user.
-3. **Extended Error Support** - Rocket Pants has a build in framework to manage errors it knows how to handle (in the forms of mapping exceptions to a well defined JSON structure) as well as tools to make it simple to hook up to Airbrake and do things such as including an error identifier in the response.
+3. **Extended Error Support** - RocketPants has a built in framework to manage errors it knows how to handle (in the forms of mapping exceptions to a well defined JSON structure) as well as tools to make it simple to hook up to Airbrake and do things such as including an error identifier in the response.
-4. **It's build on ActionPack** - One of the key differentiators to Grape is that Rocket Pants embraces ActionPack and uses the modular components included from Rails 3.0 onwards to provide things you're familiar with already such as filters.
+4. **It's built on ActionPack** - One of the key differentiators to Grape is that RocketPants embraces ActionPack and uses the modular components included from Rails 3.0 onwards to provide things you're familiar with already such as filters.
-5. **Semi-efficient Caching Support** - Thanks to a combination of Rails middleware and collection vs. resource distinctions, Rocket Pants makes it relatively easy to implement "Efficient Validation" (See 'http://rtomayko.github.com/rack-cache/faq' [here](http://rtomayko.github.com/rack-cache/faq)).
+5. **Semi-efficient Caching Support** - Thanks to a combination of Rails middleware and collection vs. resource distinctions, RocketPants makes it relatively easy to implement "Efficient Validation" (See [here](http://rtomayko.github.com/rack-cache/faq)).
 As a developer, this means you get even more benefits of http caching where possible, without the need to generate full requests when etags are present.

 ## Example App

 Learn better by reading code?
 There is also have an example app mixing models and api clients over at [Sutto/transperth-api](https://github.com/Sutto/transperth-api) that is built using RocketPants.

 ## General Structure